diwako/diwako_cbrn/README.md

 ### cbrn_vehicles

 List of vehicle and proofing value pairs.
-First entry of a pair is the vehicle class, second entry is the proofing values, same measurements as threatlevel.
+First entry of a pair is the vehicle class or 3den object name as string, second entry is the proofing values, same measurements as threatlevel.

 ## Links